Tag: body language

 Go deeper: Presentation Confidence: How to Build It (And Why “Fake It Till You Make It” Doesn’t Work) — the complete guide to building lasting confidence.

-Mary Beth Hazeldine is a qualified clinical hypnotherapist and Managing Director of Winning Presentations.
+Mary Beth Hazeldine is a qualified clinical hypnotherapist and Owner & Managing Director of Winning Presentations.
 After spending her first five years in banking terrified of presenting, she learned to look confident before she felt confident — and went on to present successfully for 19 more years at JPMorgan, PwC, RBS, and Commerzbank.
-She has since trained over 5,000 executives to present with confidence.
+She has since advised executives across financial services, healthcare, technology, and government.